 "I have no idea why he would blame you for Oscar's death.
 And this cousin of his.
 Well, yeah…there's some blame, but not all of it.
 He's fucking crazy," Frank decided.

 Sitting back with his glass propped up on his stomach, Frankie eyed the letter and then stared at Henry intently.
-"What exactly does he mean by a Blood Feud?" he queried curiously.
+"What exactly does he mean by a Blood Feud?"

 Henry gave a short laugh.
 "I do, Frankie, but they're not people I care much about.
 Kort will go after them, undoubtedly," he said, pouring another drink.